-What is self-employed business insurance?
+What is self-employed insurance?

-Self-employed business insurance can help to give you peace of mind that both you and your business could be covered for any legal costs, loss of business equipment, accidents and more – should you ever need financial support when running your own business.
+Self-employed insurance protects professionals who work for themselves as contractors, freelancers or sole traders.
+It means that both you and your business will be covered for any legal costs, loss of business equipment, accidents and more – should you ever need financial support when running your own business.

-What business insurance cover do you need?
+What type of insurance do I need?

 How to choose the right business insurance policy

-- How much the monthly payments cost
+- How much are the monthly payments?